Skip to main content

 • supervision and reflection on your own development as a Coach

-Although Coaching is not legally regulated in many countries, the most reliable courses are aligned with independent international standards.
-This usually means
+Although Coaching is not legally regulated in many countries, the most reliable courses align with independent international standards such as those published by the International Coaching Federation.

-• their curriculum is mapped to recognised Coaching competencies
+• their curriculum maps to recognized Coaching competencies

 • they follow a formal code of ethics